Official IELTS Testing Centre

 The main exam is held at The King’s Centre, Osney Mead, Oxford OX2 0ES (http://goo.gl/maps/xqxXg) while Speaking Tests are normally held at Kings Oxford, St Michael's Campus, Oxford OX1 2EB.

 For an appointment on Saturday afternoon you will have to make your own way from The King's Centre to your speaking test venue.

 If you choose to pay online, you will be able to select a non-standard speaking test.
-Please see the details in your application confirmation email on “How to Pay”.
+Please see the details in your IELTS Application Summary email on “How to Pay”.